Iowa City to reboot racial truth commission after infighting

 The council created the commission last year after months of protests calling for racial justice in Iowa City, a college town of 75,000 known for progressive politics but also racial disparities between whites and Blacks in criminal justice, education, and business.

 The first of its kind in Iowa, the commission was asked to collect evidence of systemic racism in institutions through public hearings and other fact-finding and make policy recommendations to fix problems.
 The commission was also to promote truth-telling through art, media and other channels and reconciliation between citizens of color and white residents, who make up 75% of the city.
-It has been given $1 million in funding to address issues of systemic racism.
+It’s also giving input into how to use a $1 million funding commitment the city made to promote racial equity and social justice.

 But the commissioners who were appointed to carry out the work clashed during meetings in recent weeks over its direction, as they started perhaps the most ambitious and difficult inquiry in city history over Zoom.